ethereum/EIPs/EIPS/eip-cliquey.md

 ## Specification

+This specifies the Cliquey proof-of-authority engine.

+### Constants

 We define the following constants:

  * **`EPOCH_LENGTH`**: The number of blocks after which to checkpoint and reset the pending votes.
 It is suggested to remain analogous to the mainnet `ethash` proof-of-work epoch (`30_000`).